nmajor/emailgate/NOTES.md

 FROM BJ:
 - New domain with SSL
 - Make Add Emails socket event add emails 1 by 1 instead of Promise.all
-- Add progress bar on top (Add Emails -> Edit Book (50 emails) -> Checkout)
-- Remove modal for add emails - Move to add emails progress step
-- Remove modal for checkout - Move to checkout progress step
 - Move search to a sidebar (See how it works)
 - When adding emails grey out pending emails and show progress (Adding 50 emails) in a notification strip below the navbar
 - Email preview and edit font needs to be bigger when viewing on website
 - Grey out emails when saving
 - Estimated page number
-- Cover templates change to icons
+- Cover templates change to icons (thumbnails)
 - Make the Table of Contents font smaller
 - Greyify date and photo icon line in Table of Contents